luontola/gcp-dynamic-dns/README.md

 > In the GCP console, under **IAM & admin > Service accounts**, create a service account for the application.
 Name it `dns-updater`, grant it the **DNS > DNS Administrator** role, create a key for it in JSON format and save it as `dns-updater-gcp-keys.json`.

-## Troubleshooting

-### "lookup accounts.google.com: no such host"

-This error message indicates a name resolution problem.
-The workaround is to force the application to [use a pure Go resolver](https://golang.org/pkg/net/#hdr-Name_Resolution): set the `GODEBUG` environment variable to `netdns=go`.

 ## Developing

 Run tests and build the project